-Is Tor Illegal?
-Using Tor Browser Safely in 2022
+Is Tor Legal?
+Can You Use Tor Browser Safely in 2023?

 But this popularity brings up an obvious question: Is Tor illegal?

-To reiterate, the Tor Browser or any of the Tor Project’s applications are 100% legal.
-You can use them to safeguard your privacy online for free.
+To reiterate, the Tor Browser or any of Tor Project’s applications are 100% legal.
+You can use them to safeguard your online privacy for free.
 But, as you can see, there’s a thin line between their legal and illegal applications.
-So, let’s take some time today to understand the legality of the Tor Project and a few of its use cases.
+So, let’s take some time today to understand the legality of Tor and a few of its use cases.

-Before we dive into the use cases, it’s important to understand how and why Tor is not illegal.
+Before I dive into the use cases, it’s important to understand how and why Tor is not illegal.
 It’s because Tor is meant for anonymous communication, which is not explicitly illegal in many parts of the world.
-You using software to hide your IP address and become near-anonymous does not fall under a legal lens.
+Using software to hide your IP address and become near-anonymous does not fall under a legal lens.
 At least in the USA and other developed and free countries.

 In contrast, consider illegal software like Popcorn Time and YouTube Vanced.
 They exist as a way to stream pirated movies and stream YouTube songs respectively.
 Both these actions are illegal in their own regard.